Jeanne de Clisson: Estate disputes

 Raoul de Caours, Edward III's Lieutenant in the neighbouring province of Poitou, had wrested control of several of Jeanne's properties from the French.
 In 1349, Edward III ordered that the estates be returned to Bentley, but this changed when Edward III changed allegiances and started negotiating with the new Duke of Brittany, Charles.

 As part of a treaty with Charles, Duke of Brittany, Edward III ordered Bentley to surrender Jeanne's remaining castles in Brittany.
 Bentley refused and traveled to England to plead their case.
 He was imprisoned in the Tower of London while his case was heard.
 Eventually he was released and allowed to return.
 At this point the war had come to a halt as both nations were exhausted, one of the main factors being the spread of the Black Plague which had decimated at least 20 percent of the population.

 By January 1357, Walter and Jeanne were granted the barony of La Roche-Moisan as compensation.

 Death

 Jeanne finally settled at the Castle of Hennebont, a port town on the Brittany coast, which was in the territory of her de Montfort allies.
 Walter died in December 1359 and Jeanne a few weeks later.

 Local tradition

-The sea castle of Ile d'Yeu
+The sea castle of Île d'Yeu

 The lords of Belleville also owned the island of Yeu, as part of their maritime trade.
 Jeanne had inherited Yeu from her deceased brother and had the old wooden fort demolished and replaced with a stone fortress.
 This was used to minimise pirate raids.
 When she eventually married Olivier, he added to the design.
 This was eventually one of her properties seized by the French Crown.
 Local tradition speaks of the "red men" or English Soldiers who came to rescue Jeanne at one stage when she had become entrapped by the French.